jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2017-07-02-computer-science-distilled-feedback.md

 <!-- July 3, 2017 02:00:00 AM Philippine Time -->

-Late March this year, I saw a post by the facebook page named "Code Energy" that the author of the book "Computer Science Distilled" will be giving a free digital copy of the book to those who will PM him.
+Late March this year, I saw a post by the facebook page named ["Code Energy"](https://www.facebook.com/code.energy/) that the author of a book, ["Computer Science Distilled",](https://www.bookdepository.com/Computer-Science-Distilled-Wladston-Ferreir-Filho-Raimondo-Pictet/9780997316025?a_aid=jflaga) will be giving a free digital copy of the book to those who will message him.

 I tried to ask the author for a free copy (making the promise that I will buy his second book after I read an excerpt of Chapter 2 published online)